treetoplearning/Taproot/4_BooleanComparison.md

-# **Lesson 3 - Mathematics**
+# **Lesson 4 - Boolean Comparison**

+define bool
+greater than/ less than
+challenging True/False

 ## Description

-The following lesson continues the instruction on Integers, covers fundamental mathematical procedures in coding, and introduces programmatic errors to the student.
+The following lesson continues the instruction on Booleans and focuses on building logic fundamentals before the introduction of control flow.

 ## Introduction